-More and more companies are accommodating working professionals and have customer service agents available until 8 p.m.
-EST. If you can't reach anyone, add this task to your to-do list for the next day.
-Make note of your account number, the customer service phone number and your specific question.
+If you can't reach anyone, add this task to your to-do list for the next day.
+Make note of your account number, the customer service phone number, and your specific question.

 Pay Your Bills

-If you are not paying some or all of your bills online write out your check, record the transaction in your check register, use the return envelope provided in most bills and statements, and stamp the envelope.
+If you're not paying some or all of your bills online then write out your check, record the transaction in your check register, use the return envelope provided in most bills and statements, and stamp the envelope.
 Be sure to factor mail time into your process.

 File the Paper Copies of Your Bill